benjii66/pokemon-center/README.md

 ## Description

 Explore a 3D Pokemon Center and view a Pokedex with interactive elements using Three.js and React.
-Walk around the Pokemon Center and discover your favorite Pokemon in an immersive 3D environment.
+Walk around the Pokemon Center and discover your favorite Pokemon in a 3D environment.

 ## Features